 Matthias and the tunnel home

-Matthias Laubenstein, Project Manager, Plan Approval
+Matthias Laubenstein, Head of Plan Approval Germany

 As an engineer I have participated in building tunnels in several places worldwide, for instance in China, Berlin, Lübeck and Vienna.
 I am German, and I have always been fascinated by working in Denmark.
 I have spent all my holidays in Scandinavia – especially in Jutland.
 Therefore, I am happy to be part of the team for the last nine years, who connects Denmark and Germany by an 18 km tunnel down at the sea bottom.